zedeckj/Zee-Language-Compiler/README.md

 # Zee Language Compiler
 Zee is a simple procedural language I designed to learn about compiler implementation.
 There is one data type, no functions, and no scope.
 The language is intended as a toy rather than for practical aplications.
 The compiler itself is written in C and tagets x86-64 Assembly.

 I'll note this project is years old now, and since its creation I've learned a lot about compilers and language design.
-I'm sure there's plenty of mistakes
+I'm sure there's plenty of mistakes in the implementation.

 # Syntax
 The syntax of Zee is composed of two elements, instructions and expressions.
 Expressions evaluate to a single integer value, and can either be an integer themselves or be composed of parenthesized pre-fixed operations on other expressions.
 Currently defined operations are: